-On behalf of the Board of Directors of LSL, we confirm that, to the best of our knowledge, the Company is applying with all the obligations and requirements of the National Code of Corporate Governance for Mauritius (2016) (the 'Code'), save for the independence of Chairman and Board Diversity.
-The reasons for non-compliance are included in this Report.
+On behalf of the Board of Directors of LSL, we confirm that, to the best of our knowledge, the Company is applying with all the obligations and requirements of the National Code of Corporate Governance for Mauritius (2016) (the 'Code'), save for the following:

+a) Principle 2: Independence of Chairman and Board Diversity.

+The reasons for non-compliance are provided on page 16 & 17 of this Report.